 Reaching this state is not easy, of course.
 It requires tools to converge platforms, a file system that supports deduplication, indexing and search, very high levels of scalability, and intuitive reporting and visualisation.

 Manage that though, and there are two key advantages.
-First, we save the data centre costs of storing the data as dark data can represent anywhere from 50 to 90% of the total.
+First, we save the data center costs of storing the data as dark data can represent anywhere from 50 to 90% of the total.
 Second, the remaining data becomes much easier to wrangle, interrogate and extract value from.

 All too often, companies wait for a crisis to strike before acting to rationalise data, like a regulatory query or a legal change such as Australia's data breach reporting requirements.
 While this attitude can be understood to some degree, the amount of disruption the past decade saw from new market entrants with a ‘data-driven' approach to IT and operations, you've got to think it's actually crazy.